All Episodes

 What better way to refute the argument that it's coming from Mexico than for the guns to end up being American?

-So you run the regime, you are the regime.
+So you run the regime.

-You come up with a program designed to, as far as public is concerned, be able to track the drug cartels, and so you let American guns walk into Mexico.
+You come up with a program designed to, as far as public is concerned, be able to track the drug cartels.

 Those guns end up being used in crimes in the United States.

-Mexican guns, the regime can say, those are American guns.
+Mexican guns, the regime can say.

 We don't have a problem here.

-Do we have to apologize to Mexico For sending the guns to them.
+Do we have to apologize to Mexico for sending the guns to them?

 Well, no, remember now they're not officially admitting that's what's going on.

-We've had a whistleblower, Agent Dodson saying this is what's going on.
+We've had a whistleblower, Agent Dodson, saying this is what's going on.

-But we're not admitting it, but the story is now out.
+But the story is now out.

-The whistleblower's done his job.
+The whistleblower has done his job.

-The guns or the gun that killed the border agent.
+CBS, source of the story, the guns or the gun that killed the border agent is an American AK-47.

 It wasn't a Mexican gun.